STRONG-TACT/strong-tact.github.io/index.markdown

 > 📢 News! <br>
-> The agent submission portal is open!
+> May 1 --- The agent submission portal is open!
 See [Submission](submission.markdown) for details.

 * TOC
 {:toc}

 Welcome to the first Dice Adventure Humna-AI Teaming Competition!
 We are selected as one of the game-AI competitions hosted at 2024 [Conference on Games](https://2024.ieee-cog.org/).
 In this competition, we are using an in-house developed game called Dice Adventure as the environment and encourage participants to explore human-AI teaming effects.
 Dice Adventure is a multi-player turn-based dungeon crawling game that takes three players to play.
 Detailed information on game rules, game tutorial and frequently asked questions can be found at [Game](game.markdown) page.

 We offer two tracks and welcome participantas at all levels.
+To participate, you must sign up for one or both track(s).
 If you are interested in developing an agent, please check out the guidelines in [Submission](submission.markdown) page for *agent development track*.
 The starter code and training environment can be accessed at the [Dice-Adventure-Agents](https://github.com/STRONG-TACT/Dice-Adventure-Agents) repo on GitHub.
 If you do not wish to submit an agent but are still interested in this competition, please check out the details in [Player](player.markdown) page for signing up as a player in the *player track*.
 We will be hosting a few virtual and in-person match-making events to bring players together.

 As part of the match-making events, we will be hosting an in-person hackathon event at Georgia Institute of Technology in Atlanta, GA in the United States.
 The hackathon is a free event that welcomes students, researchers, developers and anyone interested in our game and competition to get together.
 We will be organizing a series of tutorial sessions, interactive demos, working sessions and game tournaments during the two-day event.
 Registration information, event schedule and accommodation suggestions can be found at the [Hackathon](STRONG_hackathon.markdown) page.